This article was updated on June 12, 2018.

 To control compliance costs, the International Foundation of Employee Benefit Plans reported that many organizations made plan design changes.
 Included in these changes, organizations increased out-of-pocket limits by 37 percent and increased in-network deductibles by 34 percent.
 Additional changes included a 31 percent increase in employee share of premium costs and a 28 percent increase in primary care copays and coinsurance.

-Although these plan design changes provide some cost control, the National Business Group on Health found that organizations should also shift focus to improving employee access to health care to lower costs.
+Although these plan design changes provide some cost control, organizations should also consider shifting focus toward improving employee access to health care to lower costs.
 This access includes offering telemedicine, consumer-directed health plans (including health savings accounts or health reimbursement arrangements) and tools to manage health care decisions, including nurse coaching.